-Irish corned beef hash is the perfect breakfast or brunch for St. Patrick’s Day, or any day!
+Corned beef hash and eggs is the perfect breakfast or brunch for St. Patrick’s Day, or any day!

 Oh, y’all!
 This is one of those recipes that turned out even better than it was in my head.
-All four of us in our family loved this Irish corned beef hash – even baby Mallory.
+All four of us in our family loved this Irish corned beef hash – even Mallory (our pickiest eater).

 Side note: I realized that I don’t talk near enough about my cast iron cookware.
 I used that for this recipe because it conducts heat really beautifully, plus it is oven safe.
 (Amazon affiliate)

 Make sure your cast iron is well-seasoned to prevent sticking.
 If you don’t have a cast iron skillet, you can use a non-stick oven safe skillet.

 But back to the Irish corned beef hash!

 This was very much inspired by St. Patrick’s Day, although you can make it any time of year.

 Where to buy corned beef